dilarabehar/ChargeMap-Project/README.md

 # ChargeMapProject
 This project features an interactive map application developed using Django and Google Maps API, designed to display electric vehicle charging stations.
 The data for these stations is collected through web scraping with Python and Selenium.
 Additionally, a mobile version of the application has been created using Flutter, enabling users to access and interact with the map on their mobile devices.
-This project is a Server-based software development project developed on **Linux**, with communication provided within the scope of **UDP protocol**.

 ### Technologies Used